shashank-srikant/shashank-srikant.github.io/_posts/2018-07-15-aspiring-academics.md

 ---

 This webpage is directed at those who entered their undergrad degrees with a bleeding idealism to do great science and engineering.
-Unfortunately, many with that ideaslism lose steam by the time they graduate, and instead pick a "stable" job/career path where they may not necessarily get to do the science they once dreamt of doing.
+Unfortunately, many with that ideaslism lose steam by the time they graduate, and instead pick a "stable" job/other career paths where they may not necessarily get to do the science they once dreamt of doing.
 There's nothing wrong really in exploring other career paths after your undergrad -- in fact, it's a _very_ positive sign that you want to explore something that you really enjoy.
-But from my experience, I see a vast majority whose hearts are still in science, but who may just not figure out the concrete steps needed to experience high quality science and research.
+But from what I've seen, many who do lose this steam would have perhaps thoroughly enjoyed a career in research.
-This webpage will likely be of use to them.
+It's just that they could not figure out the concrete steps needed to experience high quality science and research early on to get them sufficiently hooked to it.

 **NOTE - The spirit of this document is not really to serve as a collection of resources that will help you figure out how to crack the admissions process of universities in the US/Europe for MS/PhD programs.
 Rather, please use it as a way to discover what you are truly interested in.